d-morrison/IntroStatActivities/_book/12-regression.md

 4. Write the null and alternative hypotheses in appropriate notation.
 \rgs

-5. How could we use cards to simulate **1** sample which assumes *the null hypothesis is true*?
+5. How could we use cards to simulate **one** sample which assumes *the null hypothesis is true*?
 How many cards?
 What is written on the cards?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs
 \rgs